Free plan offers unlimited vault entries and device syncing

 The first is through two-factor authentication (2FA).
-By requiring a second form of identification for logins, you dramatically reduce the likelihood someone can access your vault even if they get ahold of your master password.
+By requiring a second form of identification when logging into Bitwarden, you dramatically reduce the likelihood someone can access your vault even if they get ahold of your master password.
 Users of Bitwarden’s free version can use 2FA codes from authenticator apps such as Google Authenticator and Authy or receive them via email.
 The premium version of Bitwarden supports additional 2FA methods including YubiKey, FIDO2 WebAuthn-enabled security keys, and the Duo security platform.

-Bitwarden also allows you to share passwords and other information securely with a feature called Send.
+Sharing passwords and other information securely can be done through a Bitwarden feature called Send.
 It forwards an encrypted link to the recipient, who can access its content whether or not they’re a Bitwarden user.
 Free users can only share text notes but premium users can share any type of file.
+(Premium users also get up to 1GB of encrypted storage space for files.)
 When you prepare to send a note or file, you can set expiration and deletion dates, limit how many people can access it, and require a password.
 Premium Bitwarden users can also invite emergency contacts to access their vault under specific conditions.

 Finally, Bitwarden helps assure the strength of the passwords themselves through analysis and reporting.
 These tools look for weak and reused passwords as well as those exposed in a breach.
 They also uncover any URLs in your vault that don’t use TLS/SSL encryption, any passwords that support 2FA but aren’t currently using it, and any personal data that’s turned up in a data breach.
 To see what Bitwarden has turned up in your vault, you just go to the Tools menu and select one of the six reports: Exposed Passwords, Reused Passwords, Weak Passwords, Unsecured Websites, Inactive 2FA, and Data Breach.
 All of these, except for the last, are reserved for paid users and all can only be accessed from the web interface.